 This programming step sets the system MASTER CODE.
 The master code is the four-digit number REQUIRED to gain access to the system memory.
 You need to know the master code prior to programming the system with the PC, or to perform ANY of the programming functions on the following pages.
-It MUST be programmed in from the system keypad.
+It MUST be programmed from the system keypad.

 NO Factory setting - Each entry system's master code MUST be unique.
-See section 4.5 for more information about the master code switch.
+See section 4.4 for more information about the master code switch.

-- 1. Open the cabinet of the telephone entry system and turn the master code switch ON. - 3.
+- 1. Open the cabinet of the telephone entry system and turn the master code switch ON. - 2.
+Enter a four-digit master code then press (beep). - 3.
 Turn the master code switch OFF and close the cabinet.